moshe-braner/dump5892/documentation/README.md

 The target hardware is the GNS5892 module and a generic ESP32 board.
 They should be connected with short wires, as the output baud rate of the GNS5892 is 921600 baud.
 The 3.3V power output from a typical ESP32 board should be able to supply the GNS5892 the 40 mA it requires.

-The USB jack of the ESP32 board should then be connected to a computer on which a USB terminal program is running.
+The USB jack of the ESP32 board should then be connected to a computer on which a USB terminal program is running at 115200 baud.
 It serves as both the user interface for commands and operational info, as well as the data collection tool, by letting it run for a while and then saving the text in the terminal program.
 Other software could theoretically be written to handle the computer side of things in friendlier ways.

 The "app" running on the ESP32 has various settings and modes.
 Type "?" into the terminal to see the list of commands.
 ADS-B messages in the format output by the GNS5892 can also be entered into the terminal and will be processed in the same way as messages coming from the GNS5892.
 This is useful for debugging.